hippopass/hippo-license-demo-win32/README.md

 ## Build and run the demo

-Open the demo project in your Visual Studio 2017, copy `hippo-lib.dll` into the `HippoLicense\Debug` folder.
+Open the demo project in your Visual Studio 2017, build the whole project and `DemoApp.exe` should be generated in `HippoLicense\Debug\` folder.

+Copy `hippo-lib.dll` into the same folder and run the executable:

 ```
 C:\hippo-license-demo-win32\HippoLicense\Debug>DemoApp.exe